MBA Academic Advisor

 Ms. Becker serves all campus-based MBA students.

 To contact Ms. Becker, please use email for maximum clarity and a record of the conversation details.
 Provide your correctly spelled name and SID# so your information can be looked up on UDSIS and/or your question/comment/concern can be easily forwarded to the appropriate person.

 Please come to your advising appointment prepared for anything you may want to discuss.

-Appointments are available Tuesday, Wednesday, and Thursday afternoons between 4 and 5:20 pm.
+Appointments are available late mornings and late afternoons on Tuesdays, Wednesdays, and Thursdays.
 Each appointment slot is 20 minutes, so if you have a lot of questions or want to discuss concentrations or specializations in depth, sign up for two adjacent appointment slots.

 If you would like to meet by phone rather than in person, sign up for an advising slot and then let us know it will be a phone call.
 At your appointment time, please call the front desk (302-831-2221) and let them know you have an appointment with Ms. Becker.
 They will forward the call.